caravel-io/caravel/docs/NOTES.md

 - Validating each resource (module)

+- Grabbing all the source files (copying files and whatnot)

+Should deliver some giant payload with everything to agent.

 ## Validation of manifest

 Each module should have a `validate()` method that will make sure that the